 The South Downs Way --Submitted by Mark Worthington

 The South Downs Way is a long distance footpath and bridleway.
-The undulating path begins in Winchester and moves past Cheesefoot Head, the towns of Petersfield and Arundel, the village of Steyning, Devil's Dyke viewpoint near Brighton, and miles of chalk downland, finally ending in Eastbourne.
+The undulating path begins in Winchester and moves past Cheesefoot Head, the towns of Petersfield and Arundel, the market town of Steyning, Devils Dyke viewpoint near Brighton, and miles of chalk downland, finally ending in Eastbourne.

 The South Downs Way Ordnance Survey Map - view and print off detailed OS map